sivaprabhakar/api-fetch/README.md

-This project about fetch datd from apis using async and awaits function # api-fetch this project is about fetch the datas from api
+This project is about fetching the  data from apis using async and awaits function  tools used HTML,Css,js# api-fetch this project is about fetch the datas from api